Protecting the environment

 Primary packaging that comes in contact with medicines is subject to strict pharmaceutical industry quality standards that limit the use of materials originating from recycling channels.
 However, a cross-functional think tank was put in place at the end of 2021 with the first concrete action being to take into account these concepts, in particular that of recyclability, as a criterion of choice in all current and future projects.

-For companion animal products that do not require a Marketing authorization, we integrate eco-design principles early in the creation process.
+For companion animal products that do not require a Marketing authorization (MA), we integrate eco-design principles as early in the creation process as possible.
 These same principles are implemented for secondary or tertiary packaging, from the research and development stage, in partnership with our suppliers.

-• launch several new products in Europe and the United States with recyclable and recycled plastic packaging for a hygiene product and a food supplement;
+• launch several new products in Europe and the United States with recyclable and recycled plastic packaging for a hygiene product, among others;

 Our other actions for the year focused on preparatory work aimed at: